 [01] At P397L63 in clause 11.49, there is a missing “value”.
 The text should read:

-“…ignore the remaining TBTT Information Length value minus 16 octets…”.
+“…ignore the remaining TBTT Information Length field value minus 16 octets…”.
 Alternatively “TBTT Information Length” could be changed to “TBTT Information length”.
 It also appears that the baseline text at P397.58 has the same issue.

+[Robert: agree]

 [TGbe Editor: To implement in D5.0 as “field value” at both locations]